-The managing director of Lynas' Malaysian operations, Mashal Ahmad, said the company was ready to start operations in two weeks but the review means it cannot bring in raw material.
+The managing director of Lynas' Malaysian operations, Mashal Ahmad, said Thursday the company was ready to start operations in a fortnight but the review means it cannot bring in raw material.